Magnifico (film): Accolades

-Critical reception
+Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 63% based on 8 reviews, with a weighted average of 6.53/10.
-At Metacritic, the film has a weighted average score of 53 out of 100, based on 6 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Domestic

 Lito B. Zulueta, writing for the Philippine Daily Inquirer, described the film as a "first really good movie of 2003", with praise towards its screenplay, where screenwriter Michiko Yamamoto "expertly endows a contemporary and even positivistic flavor to the traditional miracle story" and Maryo J. Delos Reyes' serious direction from the original material.
 He also commended the cast's performances, including Jiro Manio, Gloria Romero, Albert Martinez, and Lorna Tolentino.

 International

 Time Out called the film an "undistinguished gentle comedy that turns into an astoundingly saccharin melodrama".
 Film critic Vincent Musetto, writing for the New York Post, praised the film for its "well-made" story as well as the acting performances of its lead actors, particularly child actor Jiro Manio.
-He also gave commendation to Delos Reyes' direction and Yamamoto's screenplay for giving various emotions to the audience.
+He also commended Delos Reyes' direction and Yamamoto's screenplay for evoking a range of emotions in the audience.

 Ferdinand Lapuz, a foreign correspondent for Ricky Lo's entertainment column "Funfare", informed the columnist about the review of the film by film critic Norman Wilner for "Metro" in Toronto, Canada.
 Wilner's review said that "Magnifico is one of those films in which a decent soul struggles against enormous odds to bring some comfort to the people he loves.
 It's a melodrama, but it's honest about it".